 Is Netanya or Ra’anana better for Anglo families?

-Are these neighborhoods good investments?
+Are these neighbourhoods good investments?

 Yes — Israel places no restrictions on foreign buyers in any of these areas.
-Foreign buyers do pay a higher purchase tax tier than Israeli residents, which should be factored into your budget.
+Foreign buyers pay a higher purchase tax tier than Israeli residents, which should be factored into your budget.
 See our foreign buyers guide for the full process and tax breakdown.

 Bottom line

 Want help narrowing down?
-Browse our current listings in Jerusalem, Netanya, Ra’anana, or Modi’in — or contact us and we’ll send you a curated shortlist that fits your specific family profile and budget.
+Browse our current listings in Jerusalem, Netanya, Ra’anana, or Modi’in — or contact us and we’ll send you a curated shortlist that fits your family profile and budget.